CAREER SEMINAR (formerly known as Career Jamboree)

 on the new site offers a great copy feature to add events directly on to your own personal calendar, including the option for text and email reminders of upcoming events.

 High School Testing – PSAT is held every year for all interested 10th and 11th grade students.
 Juniors are eligible for National Merit Scholarships depending on their test results for this Preliminary SAT exam.
 Registration for this year’s test is done The test this year was held on on Wednesday, October 11th.
+As of Tuesday, December 12, score reports are now available for pick-up in the Career Center.

 Payment and sign-up was through the district FeePay